In Louisiana, we’re no strangers to hard, dirty, dangerous work. Like commercial fishing.

 Advocating for You

-If you have been injured on board a ship, or have lost a loved one in a maritime accident, contact us.
+If you have been injured on board a ship, or have lost a loved one in a maritime accident, contact us at Day Law Group.
 Our passion is helping people who have been wrongfully injured.
 We offer FREE consultations, and in most cases, we don’t get paid unless you win.
 We have offices in Baton Rouge, and we serve all of Southern Louisiana.
 Call (225) 465-1232 ToDay to schedule your free consultation or contact us here.